alexsoble/citibrags-static/README.md

-Nothing fancy here -- just a Jekyll site explaining the DivvyBrags Chrome extension.
+A Jekyll site for New Yorkers who love CitiBikes.